wasidennis/DeepHarmonization/README.md

 This is the authors' demo code described in the above paper.
 Please cite our paper if you find it useful for your research.

+* One re-implementation of our dataset and model: https://github.com/bcmi/Image_Harmonization_Datasets

 ## Installation and Usage
 * Download and unzip the code.